 that keeps you from feeling pain and sensations during a surgery/procedure.
 Ask exactly who will give you anesthesia

 and monitor your vital signs.

 Tell your doctor and the anesthesiologist if you have ever had a reaction to anesthesia.
 Tell them all the

-medications you take (prescribed, over-the-counter, vitamins, and herbal supplements) and any allergies you have.
-Also,
+medications you take (prescribed, over-the-counter, vitamins and herbal supplements) and any allergies you may have.

-let them know if you have any medical problems and, though this may feel personal, if you have a drinking problem or
+Also, let them know if you have any medical problems and, though this may feel personal, if you have a drinking problem

 After surgery under general anesthesia (the kind that puts you to sleep) you may continue to feel drowsy, tired, or